 - Connectivity options – external connectivity options through ports such as Thunderbolt 3, USB Type A, USB Type C, HDMI, mini display port, and SD card reader help open customization options.

-Review of 11 best laptop for programming
+Review of 11 best laptop for programming of 2021

 Dell XPS 15 – best laptop for programming